nextcloud-snap/nextcloud-snap/README.md

 #### HTTP compression configuration

-If desired the snap can use HTTP compression by running:
+By default, the snap does not enable HTTP compression.
+To enable it, run:

     $ sudo snap set nextcloud http.compression=true

-To disable it again just run:
+To disable it, run:

     $ sudo snap set nextcloud http.compression=false